Kalyaneluri-21/Kalyaneluri-21/README.md

   />
 </p>

 ## 👋 About Me

 I’m Kalyan Eluri, a full-stack developer who enjoys breaking down real problems and turning them into practical web solutions.
 I enjoy building complete features — backend logic, frontend flow, and everything in between.

 Currently focused on strengthening fundamentals, writing better code each day, and learning through hands-on projects 🚀

+🎯 Motivations & Interests

+I enjoy working on problems that require thinking beyond just writing code — understanding the “why”, then building solutions that actually make sense to use.
+Whether it’s structuring backend logic, improving frontend interactions, or refining how different parts of an app work together, I like focusing on the details.

+💡 What keeps me motivated:

+Building applications that solve real, practical problems Learning new tools by applying them in real projects Continuously improving code quality and system design

 ## 🛠 Tech Stack